History of Sterling and Logan County

 A new Logan County Justice Center was completed in September 2003 and the court functions of the county were moved to that facility.
 The original steam radiators were replaced by individual heating and cooling units.
 This allowed for the removal of numerous unsightly window air conditioner units.

-Exterior brick, stone and concrete masonry restoration was repaired and the North, East and West porches were replaced due to excessive concrete deterioration.
+Exterior brick, stone and concrete masonry restoration were repaired and the North, East and West porches were replaced due to excessive concrete deterioration.

 Read about Indian Wars and Native American History in Logan County in "A Brief History of Logan County, Colorado" with reminiscences by pioneers compiled and arranged for Elbridge Gerry Chapter Daughters of the American Revolution.